garetht/amanar/README.md

 - *GITHUB_TOKEN*, specifying the personal Github token which will allow refreshed Vault credentials to be retrieved
 - *CONFIG_FILEPATH*, specifying the location of your configuration file

+The program makes certain assumptions about the state of your keychain and configuration files.
+It cannot be used to create new keychain or configuration entries, only update them.
+In addition, there should be only one keychain entry per unique identifier (usually the database UUID) so that the correct keychain item to update can be selected without reference to a particular user account.

 ## Configuration

 The configuration file that must be provided is a JSON file conforming to the JSON Schema set forth in `amanar_config_schema.json`.
 Information on each of the options is given as the `description` attribute in the schema.